aphp/edsnlp/docs/home/tutorials/multiple-texts.md

 data = data[["note_id"]].join(pd.json_normalize(data.entities))
 ```

+1. We use SpaCy's efficient `nlp.pipe` method
+2. This part is far from optimal, since it uses apply...
+But the computationally heavy part is in the previous line,
+   since `get_entities` merely _reads_ pre-computed values from the document.

 The result on the first note:

 | note_id | start | end | label      | lexical_variant   | negation | hypothesis | family | key   |